 We must believe we are children of God in order to live like children of God.

 P.S.
-Update, written February 2020: Several months after I experienced this magnificent spiritual conversion I noticed something interesting: My Food Thoughts had more or less vanished.
+Several months after I experienced this magnificent spiritual conversion I noticed something interesting: My Food Thoughts had more or less vanished.
 I wasn't obsessing about sugar.
 I wasn't scrounging for something to Fill Me.
 That was so incredibly freeing and it was something I had to share with others.
 I did that by creating an online course.
 It's kind of like a self-paced retreat, actually.
-We only open it every so often so I can walk with the participants.
 Check out more here: INSIDE OUT.

 Here's all the books I mentioned in today's post!